-The Great Pyramid was built from over 2 million blocks of stone, each weighing more than two tons.
+The Great Pyramid was built from more than two million blocks of stone, each weighing more than two tons.
 These blocks were carved so perfectly that the entire monument was constructed without mortar or cement.
 You cannot even slip a piece of paper between them.

 Its ancient Egyptian name was Akhet, which can be translated as “Where the sun rises and sets”, “Horizon” or even “Place of coming into being”.

 Although it is a true pyramid (flat sided as opposed to stepped), the sides are actually concave.
 This was not discovered until the advent of flight allowed aerial photographs to be taken of the site.
 This feature is thought to add to the integrity of the monument and prevent the blocks from slipping (although typically, some have suggested that the curvature had an astronomical significance).

 The entrance is on the north face.
 Just below it is the entrance tunneled in antiquity.
 From the descending entrance corridor, an ascending passageway leads to the Grand Gallery.
 Originally, the passageway was sealed with three, seven ton blocks of pink granite (which are still in place).
 The passage is supported by a series of four single hollow stones known as “girdle stones”.
 This ingenious feature allowed the passageway to bear the weight of masonry above it.
 There are also three “half girdles” (two stones combined for the same effect).

 The Grand Gallery itself is an architectural masterpiece.
 Its ceiling consists of a corbel vault with seven layers built from enormous limestone blocks.
 Each block projects about seven and a half centimetres, dissipating the weight of the monument and creating an impressive visual effect.